kohrVid/shoescalculator/README.md

 1. Experiment with the user interface, changing colours, layouts, backgrounds and gradients (don't spend all day on this though)
-2. Fix the layout so that the numbers run from 0-9 in rows, e.g 7-8-9
+2. Fix the layout so that the numbers run from 0-9 in rows, e.g 7-8-9.
+Remember KISS: Keep it simple, stupid!
 3. Implement a cancel entry (C) button that clears the input
 4. Implement other scientific calculator functions:
   * power of two